stephenh/stephenh.github.com/_posts/2017-08-12-tools-productivity-investing.markdown

 Obviously with tools, there is the first-order effect/rationale of "immediate time saved" that enables a programmer to move more quickly when they leverage a tool.

-E.g. the raw "time saved by typing X keystrokes instead of Y keystrokes" by using emacs/vi bindings, or "time saved by using `ripgrep` instead of hunting/pecking around"; 10 seconds instead of 60 seconds.
+E.g. the raw "time saved by typing X keystrokes instead of Y keystrokes" by using emacs/vi bindings, or "time saved by using `ripgrep` instead of hunting/pecking around in random files"; 10 seconds instead of 60 seconds.

 These initial time-saved values seem, compared to the span of an 8-hour work day or a 3-month project, to be incredibly small.
 E.g. 5 seconds here vs. 60 seconds there.
 Big deal.